 Roundtable Series Information

-On Wednesday, March 14th, Thursday, April 26th, and Thursday, May 31st, the Department of Justice Antitrust Division is holding a series of public roundtable discussions to explore the relationship between competition and regulation and its implications for antitrust enforcement policy.
+On Wednesday, March 14th, Thursday, April 26th, and Thursday, May 31st, the Department of Justice Antitrust Division will hold a series of public roundtable discussions to explore the relationship between competition and regulation and its implications for antitrust enforcement policy.

 The series of roundtables will help the Department pursue effective and appropriate competition policy and identify related regulatory burdens on the American economy.